The core of housing markets from an agent's perspective: Is it worth sprucing up your home?: Preliminaries.

 In the majority of the existing literature, preferences of agents are usually considered to be either strict or, if the model allows for indifference, weak linear orders.
 Weak orders can be described as lists containing \emph{ties}, a set of alternatives considered equally good for the agent.
 Partial orders are a generalization of weak orders that allow for two alternatives to be \emph{incomparable} for an agent.
 Incomparability may not be transitive, as opposed to indifference in weak orders.
 Formally, an (irreflexive)\footnote{Throughout the paper we will use the term \emph{partial ordering} in the sense of an irreflexive (or strict) partial ordering.} \emph{partial ordering}~$\prec$ on a set of alternatives is an irreflexive, antisymmetric and transitive relation.

 Partially ordered preferences arise by many natural reasons; we give two examples motivated by kidney exchanges.
 For example, agents may be indifferent between goods that differ only slightly in quality.
 Indeed, recipients might be indifferent between two organs if their expected graft survival times differ by less than one year.
 However, small differences may add up to a significant contrast: an agent may be indifferent between $a$ and~$b$, and also between $b$ and~$c$, but strictly prefer $a$ to~$c$.
+Such preferences result in so-called \emph{semiorders}, a special case of partial orders.

 Partial preferences also emerge in multiple-criteria decision making.
 The two most important factors for estimating the quality of a kidney transplant are the HLA-matching between donor and recipient, and the age of the donor.\footnote{In fact, these are the two factors for which patients in the UK program can set acceptability thresholds \cite{biro-kidney-exchange-survey}.} An organ is considered better than another if it is better with respect to both of these factors, leading to partial orders.

-\subsection{Housing markets}
+\subsection{Housing markets.}